 Want to add style and class to your home without spending a lot of money?
-Add a few houseplants.
+Buy houseplants online.
 They brighten up any room, have health benefits, and signal to your friends and family that you’re mature and thoughtful enough to care for a plant.
 Plus, they actually clean the air around them by removing toxic vapors.
 Just looking at indoor plants lowers blood pressure and increases productivity.
 Like it or not, humans do better when surrounded by nature.
 These are 15 houseplants that are easy to grow with a busy schedule.

 View Our Favorite Summer Releases

 Need a book to help you enjoy your new green friends?
 View our favorite books coming out this summer.